[?] Subscribe To This Site

 • Chinese clans houses such as the Khoo Kongsi, Cheah Kongsi, Tan Kongsi, Lim Kongsi, Yap Kongsi and Yeoh Kongsi.
 These clan houses were built by the respective clan after they have settled on this island.

 This island is easily accessible by air with daily international flights from Singapore, Bangkok, Medan, Xiamen and Taipei.
-If you are coming from Australia, occasionally Malaysia Airlines offers promotional Cheap Flights to Penang especially during the off-peak season.
-See Malaysia Calendar 2009 for listing of public holidays in Malaysia.
+It is usually cheaper to travel during normal Malaysia working days.

 Rapid Penang, the Government-owned bus company is the first in the country to provide a high speed WIFI service.
 For a start, the free service will be on on two routes.
 They are route 101 (Batu Ferringhi-Weld Quay) and 401A (Balik Pulau-Airport-Weld Quay).
 Look out for large stickers with WIFI sign for these services.